Should You Buy or Rent a Home?

 Cost of Entry

-Fees & Maintenance Costs
+Fees and Maintenance Costs

 In addition, buying a home often involves more than coming up with a down payment and covering your monthly mortgage payments.
 You’ll have to purchase homeowners' insurance and potentially pay local property taxes and HOA dues, depending on where you buy.
 You will also be responsible for covering the costs of routine maintenance and home repairs.
 Many experts recommend expecting to pay an average of 2% of the total cost of the home for annual maintenance and repairs.